 "Academic integrity is the pursuit of scholarly activity in an open, honest and responsible manner.
 Academic integrity is a basic guiding principle for all academic activity at The Pennsylvania State University, and all members of the University community are expected to act in accordance with this principle.
 Consistent with this expectation, the University's Code of Conduct states that all students should act with personal integrity, respect other students' dignity, rights and property, and help create and maintain an environment in which all can succeed through the fruits of their efforts.

 Academic integrity includes a commitment by all members of the University community not to engage in or tolerate acts of falsification, misrepresentation or deception.
 Such acts of dishonesty violate the fundamental ethical principles of the University community and compromise the worth of work completed by others.”

 —From Penn State's University Faculty Senate Policy 49-20

 STATEMENT ON THE ENVIRONMENT OF THE TROMBONE STUDIO

 The Penn State Trombone Studio is committed to an open, sensitive, understanding, and responsive campus environment.
-The single most important key to our success both as individuals and collectively is to create an environment in which everyone feels welcome and productive.
-To do this, we all must do our share to eliminate intolerance and harassment within what should be an enlightened community.
-Each one of us has a role in establishing a constructive, supportive environment, where we can interact and learn from one another.
+The single most important key to our success, both as individuals and collectively, is to create an environment in which everyone feels welcome and productive.
+To this end, we all must do our share to eliminate intolerance and harassment within what should be an enlightened community.
+Each one of us has a role in establishing a constructive and supportive environment, where we can interact and learn from one another.
 Students who choose to act irresponsibly will be dealt with swiftly and aggressively.
 Please remember, if you feel uncomfortable take action, do not ignore the problem.
 Know your rights, and be familiar with the policies and resources that are designed to serve and protect you.